Ant01n3/AntApplet/README.md

 When an ant encounters an intersection it considers each edge and determine a weight for these edges.
 Then using a biased fortune wheel, it chooses the next edge according to the weights.
 Note that this is a random process, biased by the edge weights, which means that an edge with a short length and a lot of pheromones has more chances to be chosen.
 However an ant can still take the "bad" edge.
 But this characteristic (which makes the algorithm non deterministic) is also a strength: this is what makes the ants able to find new better paths if the one they use actually is no more usable.
 This is also why the algorithm as a ``minPh`` value so that edges can always have a minimum pheromone value to let ants try it.

-You can see that the ant is not only influenced by the pheromone present on the edge, it also follow a kind of greedy algorithm by preferring short edges than long ones if ``beta`` is not zero.
+You can see that the ant is not only influenced by the pheromone present on the edge, it also follows a kind of greedy algorithm by preferring short edges than long ones if ``beta`` is not zero.
 This is a not a good strategy to find shortest paths alone, but coupled with pheromones it may improves things.
 You can however completely remove this behavior by setting ``beta`` at zero.

 Ants drop pheromones on their path only when going back.
 The quantity of pheromone dropped on each edge is given by parameter ``phDrop`` and modified by parameter ``gamma``.
 If ``gamma`` is zero, the quantity dropped is the constant ``phDrop`` else we use the formula: